dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Change the project name.
-Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
-* DONE Defect.
-If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
-    * DONE When the popup is opened multiple times, the content scripts must skip the "load source" and "initialize RPC proxy" work.
-Use a flag on the `window` to keep track of the state.
-    * DONE There is some other issue where if you execute "Scrape votes" multiple times, it just grows.
-Some old objects stay around.
-So when you execute it a second time, it kicks off two scrapers.
-And when you execute a third time, it kicks off three!
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
-* DONE Clean up the References.
-Organize MDN links together.
-* DONE Remove the 'votesPageLimit' from storage and instead use an input box in the extension popup.
-The storage is not worth the code complexity.
-Plus the feature is not even really useful.
-Might as well remove the code and make the limit even more obvious by putting it right next to the "Scrape votes" button.
-This removes the discovery problem for that config.

 ## Finished Wish List items